 LOCAL BEE INITIATIVE

-As a new initiative for 2021, SDBKA is supporting BIBBA's National Bee Improvement Plan (actually in a slightly stronger form).
+As a new initiative in 2021, SDBKA started supporting BIBBA's National Bee Improvement Plan (actually in a slightly stronger form).
 The simple message is "please do not import bees" into our Salisbury area, but instead use locally-raised bees.
 There are a number of positive reasons why this is strongly advisable, and also reasons why importing bees and most purchases from commercial suppliers are damaging:

 Bees have reproductive behaviour which causes their genes to spread over a distance.
 A queen typically mates with 10–20 drones, and can mate with drones from colonies over 9mi distant and is likely to mate with at least one drone from a colony half this distance away.
 From this we can see one beekeeper's bees are likely to affect the genetics of every other colony within a few miles whenver it requeens by open mating.